sib-swiss/containers-snakemake-training/docs/precourse.md

 ### SSH connections

 In addition to your local computer, you will be working on an Amazon Web Services ([AWS](https://aws.amazon.com/)) Elastic Cloud (EC2) [server](https://aws.amazon.com/ec2/).
 This Ubuntu server behaves like a 'normal' remote server, and can be approached through [`ssh`](https://man7.org/linux/man-pages/man1/ssh.1.html).
-If you are enrolled in the course, you have received an e-mail with an IP address, username, private key and password to grant you access to a personal home directory on the server.
+If you are enrolled in the course, you have access to a shared document containing instruction to retrieve your username and private ssh key, granting you access to a personal home directory on the server.

 ??? tip "If you want to know more about `ssh`"
     If you are not familiar with `ssh`, you can check the [Heidelberg University tutorial](https://zah.uni-heidelberg.de/it-guide/ssh-tutorial-linux) for information on how to set it up and use it.